BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 Ladders can be pushed down as described on page 122 of the main rules manual.
 Models that were on a ladder that is pushed down will suffer falling damage as normal.

-**PARTICIPANTS**

-**Good:** Aragorn - Strider with armor; Legolas Greenleaf with armor; Gimli, son of Glóin; Aldor; Haleth, son of Háma; Haldir with heavy armor and Elf bow; 24 Warriors of Rohan: 8 with shield, 8 with throwing spear, 8 with bow; 12 Galadhrim Warriors: 4 with spear & shield, 4 with Elf bow, 4 with no additional equipment.

-**Evil:** 4 Uruk-hai Captains with shield; 32 Uruk-hai Warriors: 10 with shield, 10 with pike, 12 with crossbow; 16 Uruk-hai Berserkers; 5 siege ladders.

 ![](../media/scenarios/war_in_rohan/raise_the_ladders.jpg)

 ---

 ## THE WALLS OF HELM'S DEEP

+**PARTICIPANTS**

+**Good:** Aragorn - Strider with armor; Legolas Greenleaf with armor; Gimli, son of Glóin; Aldor; Haleth, son of Háma; Haldir with heavy armor & Elf bow; 12 Warriors of Rohan: 4 with shield, 4 with throwing spear, 4 with bow; 12 Galadhrim Warriors: 4 with spear & shield, 4 with Elf bow, 4 with no additional equipment.

+**Evil:** 4 Uruk-hai Captains with shield; 20 Uruk-hai Warriors: 10 with shield, 10 with pike; 16 Uruk-hai Berserkers.

 **LAYOUT**